“Being in Prague feels like you are in a fairy tale, except for one key difference – the city of Prague is for real.”

 What’s inside Prague Castle?

-Dominating the skyline of Prague, the Castle offers many attractions and sights within.
+The Prague Castle complex dominates the city’s skyline and offers many attractions and sights within.

 1. Prague Castle church